dendavidov/learn_ramda/README.md

 # Ramda practice

-This is a project that contains two task solutions solved with ramda (http://ramdajs.com/):
+This project contains two tasks solved with JavaScript and Ramda (http://ramdajs.com/):

-## Task 1.
+## Task 1
 There is an array with objects.
 Make a hashMap where index is the id property of the array items.

 Example: